 - the WHSE risk management framework and its effectiveness;

 - The Sustainability framework and progress against objectives;

 - processes for compliance with relevant WHSE laws, policies and standards;

-- the review of WHSE incidents, hazards, risks, impacts, verification activities, organisational culture, performance and developments; and
+- the review of analysis regarding WHSE incidents, hazards, risks, impacts, verification activities, organisational culture, performance and developments; and

 - other WHSE information deemed necessary to enable it to perform its role;